sudipta-chowdhury/simple-calculator/README.md

 # simple calculator
- a simple calculator made to addition,subtraction,multiplication and division
+ a simple calculator made for addition,subtraction,multiplication and division using tkinter